 - Make use of microformats.

 Local search marketing is no small thing.
-It helps people find you in their searching.
-No matter what size you are.
+It helps people find you in their searching, no matter the size of your company.

 Contact us now to learn more about Local Search Marketing.